shoui520/shoui520.github.io/docs/readingtips.md

 I don't know because I was looking up every single thing since the beginning, and I think it worked out fine?

-Yomichan makes everything so easy.
+Yomitan makes everything so easy.

 If I had to use copy paste into external apps or write out the word or even worse, use a physical dictionary then I would probably not look up many words.

-But YOU are living in 2023.
-YOU have Yomichan.
+But technology has improved, you have Yomitan.
 Take advantage of it.

 Install a frequency dictionary (I recommend JPDB) so you can see what words are actually common.
 Below 10,000 frequency is a sign that it comes up a lot in books and anime.